 Sometimes the best love stories are those that start the earliest.
 A childhood crush, a lifelong friendship, and ultimately an unbroken vow for those that are – quite literally – meant for each other.
 For us here at SDE Weddings, Toronto’s premier wedding videography, cinematography and photo-booth group, such fancifully romantic tales are the perfect stories we’ve always loved to film and feature.
 Such is the story of Diana & Kevin, two childhood friends from kindergarten that began dating a decade ago and have finally chosen to tie the knot just this past September 3rd, 2016 in a beautiful ceremony and reception at the University of Toronto’s historic Hart House Centre.
 Kevin, who’s Korean, and Diana, who’s Chinese, had chosen a cross-cultural motif for their wedding day; an homage to both heritages, and an absolute pleasure to film for our videographers and cinematographers.
 A truly particularly special couple to work with, our videographers and cinematographers had also went the extra mile by incorporating several scenic shots of the couple in and around the grounds of their old elementary school; a beautifully nostalgic gesture perfectly planned and placed on the couple’s wedding day.
 So join us as we recall our wonderful time filming for Diana & Kevin on a day that remains both nostalgic and unforgettable.
-What is also special about this wedding is that Diana is Rainbow Chan’s cousin.
-Rainbow Chan is a Toronto Wedding Planner & Coordinator that we often collaborate with, and we want to thank Rainbow Chan for referring us for her own cousin’s wedding.

 “All that glitters is not gold” is what the old proverb says.
 Indeed, the love of your family and friends is brighter than any treasure life can give, and the shimmer of gold must be symbolic of such a treasured bond.
 That’s why it was very special for us here at SDE Weddings, Toronto’s premier wedding videography, cinematography and photobooth group, to be a part of Sang & Min’s wedding celebration just this past March 13, 2015 at the beautiful Paradise Banquet Hall in Vaughan.
 From what we had gathered, our work ultimately shined through in providing our trademark photobooth service to the couples’ friends and family.
 Staying true to our word, and slightly to be fashionable, our photobooth staff had supplied a specially ordered golden sequin backdrop as per request of Sang & Min.
 The result, as you can preview below, was something to be truly treasured, if not for the beautiful custom layout and backgrounds, but in the unforgettable smiles and happiest memories shared between loved ones on the most special of special days for Sang & Min.
 You can peruse our specially chosen snapshots in the gallery below.